alaglow/pethealthtrack/README.md

 Pet Health Track is a project where you can monitor pet activity, health and diet.
 You can create an account and have all the infromation in one place.

+One of the goals of this project is to learn Javascript, React.JS, and Node.Js.

 The design of a website and, in the future, an application that will be dedicated to tracking the activity and health of our pet.

-The project consists of major tasks, and the TODO list provides an initial outline of these major tasks."
+The project consists of major tasks, and the TODO list provides an initial outline of these major tasks.

 - [x]ToDo for the calendar